Ankinator/ankinator/README.md

 The following models are available for generating flashcards: ChatGPT, T5, LLaMA and VitGPT2.

-IMPORTANT: The LLAama model requires a lot of memory to run and if there is not enough memory the process will stop.
+IMPORTANT: The LLaMA model requires a lot of memory to run and if there is not enough memory the process will stop.